The Suez Canal Crisis is a very interesting event, and more so the more more I look at it.

 In the traditional wargame realm, it doesn’t really get a lot of love.
 It’s an asymmetric battle, making for a difficult player-versus-player match-up.
 It’s also in that time frame where the gamer is starting to itch for the modern weapons of the 60s, and we’re thrown back into basically a match-up of World War II equipment.

 Both of these are pluses in the context of the History of Games.
 First, asymmetric warfare is a the norm, not the exception, for the post-World War II era, particularly in any conflict involving the major powers.
 So getting this right will serve us well over the next 50-60 (virtual) years of gaming.

 The new government was founded on Arab Nationalism and socialist reform, and found itself at odds with the policies of the region’s colonial powers, Britain and France.
-Britain due to the direct, historic colonial ties, and France due to a pan-Arab nationalism which put Republican Egypt on the wrong side of France’s war in Algeria.
+Britain, due to the direct and historic colonial ties, and France, due to a pan-Arab nationalism which put Republican Egypt on the wrong side of France’s war in Algeria.
 While the relationship between Britain and Egypt remained complex, it was likely the Baghdad Pact that sent those relations into an unrecoverable, downward spiral.

 As tensions with Britain rose, Nasser also angered the United States.
 A growing reliance on Eastern Block weapons trade as well as the Egyptian recognition of Communist China caused Eisenhower’s government to play a game of international chicken.
 The U.S. withdrew their economic support for the Aswan Dam construction project, assuming that the Soviet Union was incapable (economically) of picking up the slack.
 Either the Soviets would fail to back their new Egyptian friends, forcing Nasser back into the fold, or they would attempt to fund the project, thereby crippling the Soviet economy.
 Either way the U.S. wins.